zengh5/Rotation_angle_estimation_harmonic/README.md

 # Rotation_angle_estimation_harmonic
 We propose aggregating a candidate peak and its harmonics as a more robust metric in determining the rotation-dependent peak.
+This work will be presented in the **Session : Multimedia Forensics, 6/8/2023 8:15:00 (EEST), Greece**, IEEE ICASSP 2023.
+You are very welcomed to discuss with us face to face.

 ![image](https://github.com/zengh5/Rotation_angle_estimation_harmonic/blob/main/Figs/Aggregating_harmonics.png)